The topological invariants of rotationally symmetric crystals: Abstract

 \section{Abstract}

 Recent formal classifications of crystalline topological insulators predict that the combination of time-reversal and rotational symmetry gives rise to topological invariants beyond the ones known for other lattice symmetries.
 Although the classification proves their existence, it does not indicate a way of calculating the values of those invariants.
 Here, we show that a specific set of concentric Wilson loops and line invariants yields the values of all topological invariants in two-dimensional systems with pure rotation symmetry in class AII.
 Examples of this analysis are given for specific models with two-fold and three-fold rotational symmetry.
-We find new invariants that correspond to the presence of higher-order topology and corner charges.
+We find new invariants that relate to the presence of higher-order topology and corner charges.

 {\bf Introduction} --- In crystalline topological insulators, the presence or absence of symmetries allows for the emergence of a wide variety of topological phases.
-These are labelled by an equally wide variety of topological invariants, ranging from the Chern number~\cite{Thouless1982}, to the two-dimensional Fu-Kane-Mele (FKM) invariants~\cite{Kane2005a, Kane2005b}, the Lau-Brink-Ortix (LBO) or line invariants~\cite{LBO2016}, as well as invariant features of the Wilson loop spectrum describing higher-order and fragile topological insulators~\cite{Yu2011, Alexandradinata2014, Bradlyn2019, Kooi2019}.
-A unified approach describing all of these topological phases was recently proposed~\cite{Kruthoff2016, J3_2019, Po2017, Po2017MSG, slager2013, LBO2016}.
-This shows that the FKM, LBO, higher order, and similar invariants are all manifestations of the same topological structure of the Berry curvature.
+These are labelled by an equally wide variety of topological invariants, ranging from the Chern number~\cite{Thouless1982}, to the two-dimensional Fu-Kane-Mele (FKM) invariants~\cite{Kane2005a, Kane2005b, Yu2011, Alexandradinata2014}, the Lau-Brink-Ortix (LBO) or line invariants~\cite{LBO2016}, as well as invariant features of the Wilson loop spectrum describing higher-order and fragile topological insulators~\cite{Schindler_2018,BouhonSlager2019,Bradlyn2019, Kooi2019, Hwang2019, BouhonSlager2021, LangeSlager2021}.
+A unified, symmetry-based approach describing all of these topological phases was recently proposed~\cite{Kruthoff2016, J3_2019, Po2017, Po2017MSG, slager2013}.
+This shows that the FKM, LBO, higher order, and similar invariants may all be extracted from an algorithmic analysis of lattice symmetries and their effect on the structure of Berry curvature.
 Moreover, being a complete classification of all possible such invariants (as guaranteed by the underlying K-theory), it predicts that additional, as yet unidentified, invariants of the same type exist in various crystals, for example those with rotational symmetries in two dimensions~\cite{J3_2019}.
+Explicitly: in wallpaper groups $p2$, $p3$, $p4$, and $p6$ we expect to find 4, 2, 3, and 3 $\mathbb{Z}_2$ invariants, of which only 3, 1, 2 and 2 invariants are known.